Advance Token Money for Leh Ladakh Bike Trip and the remaining 15 days before the start of the trip.

 12 Days 11 Night packages are the best Leh Ladakh bike trip packages.
 You get enough time to acclimatize at each location and enjoy the road trip without overburdening your bike engine.

 Uncia Trails is one of the best Leh Ladakh Bike Trip organizers.
-They are one who prepares your tailor-made trip and gets in touch directly with you to build you an initial idea of the tour and price.
+They prepare your tailor-made trip and gets in touch directly with you to build you an initial idea of the tour and price.
 They will do their best to meet your needs and adapt their proposal during your exchanges.
 Take advantage of them, They are the expert on this destination who will reveal the best places to go and help you travel outside the box.

 Yes at Leh mobile network is available but only postpaid connections.
 And there are few places throughout the Leh Ladakh bike trip where you will get good strength of the signal.
 Here is the list of places where you will find the network.

 Tso Moriri: BSNL (weak strength)

 On Manali to Leh route, you will find a network between Manali to Keylong and Upshi to Leh.
 On Shrinagar Leh Highway, you will find a network between Srinagar to Sonmarg, Dras to Kargil, Lamayuru, and Alchi to Leh.

 Always inform your family or friends about the Bike Trip in advance.
 You will also get satellite phones in some of the remote villages of Ladakh which you can use in case of emergency.
 BSNL has the most extensive coverage throughout the route, whereas Airtel and Jio are expanding at a fast pace.

 Yes, if you are getting a mobile network you will also get data connectivity but it is limited to 2G or slower than this.
 Although in Leh, Kargil, and Manali you can enjoy 3G connectivity.
 At Leh, WhatsApp messages are the most effective mode of communication.